JaydeYue/JTools/README.md

 --no-overlap: If put into the command, the program will run from dict1 to dict3, while avoiding overlapping trys; otherwise overlaps between different dictionary will be allowed (not implemented)

 #### TODO
+no overlap option for faster processing\
+better redirected url handling\
+changing stats to display hit rate with status code 200 and hit rate with all other status\
 an optional and default path to save the result to\
-better redirected url handling\
-no overlap option for faster processing\
-changing structure of dict/extension implementation\
-changing stats to display hit rate with status code 200 and hit rate with all other status

 find common dicts/sensitive file names